Caratacus' last battle: Location

 Tacitus' account limits the location to the territory of the Ordovices, whose boundaries are no longer known.
 It included a large area of what is now central and northern Wales.
 He gives several details, which limit, but do not conclusively identify, the site of the battle:

 [Caratacus] selected a position for the engagement in which advance and retreat alike would be difficult for our men and comparatively easy for his own, and then on some lofty hills, wherever their sides could be approached by a gentle slope, he piled up stones to serve as a rampart.
 A river too of varying depth was in his front, and his armed bands were drawn up before his defences.

 His topographical details thus include an un-named river, fordable in some stretches, tactically close to high hills offering inaccessible slopes and many loose rocks, possibly scree, but also some paths up with gentler gradients, which trained men could climb while closely packed together in testudo formation.

-Various sites have been claimed by local legends, though no suggested location has achieved academic plausibility nor fulfilled all of Tacitus' elements.
-Tacitus does not name the river, but some local historians have supposed that it is the Severn.
-The hill fort on Caer Caradoc Hill in Shropshire is connected with the battle by virtue of its name.
-Local legend places it at British Camp in the Malvern Hills.
-However, the Severn, though visible from the Malvern Hills, is too distant to fit Tacitus's description of the site, and the Severn is not visible from Caer Caradoc Hill.
-A position just west of Caersws, Cefn Carnedd where the remains of earthworks still stand, has also been suggested.
+Various sites have been theorised, though no suggested location has achieved academic plausibility nor fulfilled all of Tacitus' elements.

+Tacitus does not name the river, but some local historians have supposed that it is the Severn hence proposed locations like Cefn Carnedd or British Camp in the Malvern Hills.
+However, the last wouldn't have been in Ordovices territory and the Severn, though visible from the Malvern Hills, is too distant to fit Tacitus's description of the site.

+Alternatively, Caer Caradoc near Church Stretton in Shropshire or more likely Caer Caradog nearby Chapel Lawn in Shropshire, on the Redlake river, can be linked to the battle..
+It is believed "by local tradition" and "with the support of instructed opinion" to be the site of the last stand.